-What’s intriguing about this company is that its ability to stick to fundamentals.
+What’s intriguing about this company is its ability to stick to fundamentals.
 These fundamentals have helped them to evolve from producing Kenworth truck parts and buses to becoming the most accredited truck producer in America within just 92 years.

-From Kenworth truck parts to commercial trucks, Kenworth’s tough and workhouse solutions have made all the difference in the durability and performance even in the most demanding situations.
-In any condition, where normal truck is frightened to tread, the Kenworth trucks deliver peak performance and offer magnificent results.
+From Kenworth truck parts to commercial trucks, Kenworth’s tough workhouse solutions have made all the difference in the durability and performance even in the most demanding situations.
+In any condition, where a normal truck is frightened to tread, the Kenworth trucks deliver peak performance and offer magnificent results.

-These are the three most critical success factors which are the reasons why Kenworth is at its summit right now, enjoying the success of being the best in the industry even in this age of cut-throat competition.
+These are the three most critical success factors which are the reasons why Kenworth is at its summit right now, enjoying the success of being the best in the trucking industry even in this age of cut-throat competition.

 Kenworth is also very aware of their social responsibility.
-They believe in offering the best quality products to public and maintaining all ethical standards without compromising anything for the sake of making profit.
-Thus, the internal stakeholders, i.e. employees, shareholders, management and external stakeholders, i.e. customers, Government, community, suppliers are properly taken care of and given importance to their individual requirements.
+They believe in offering the best quality products to the public and maintaining all ethical standards without compromising anything for the sake of making a profit.
+Thus, the internal stakeholders, i.e. employees, shareholders, management, and external stakeholders, i.e. customers, Government, community, suppliers are properly taken care of and given importance to their individual requirements.
 Maintaining these simple yet fundamental standards have made Kenworth one of the sought after companies in all over the world.